-B. Contract Attorneys & Qualifications
+C. Contract Attorneys & Qualifications

 Because it has been necessary for the efficient administration of cases where multiple attorneys are required (such as for multi-defendant criminal matters,), Churchill County has contracted with at least one other Attorney for this purpose.
-The Attorney functioning currently within Churchill County as contract counsel for representation of indigent individuals that cannot be handled by the Office of Public Defender include:
+The Attorney functioning currently within Churchill County as contract counsel for representation of indigent individuals that cannot be handled by the Office of Public Defender, and soon by the Office of Alternate Public Defender include: